 Some same-sex couples are fortunate enough to live in a state where they can jointly adopt a child -- or where one partner can adopt the biological child of the other through a second parent, stepparent, or domestic partner adoption.
 These procedures ensure that both partners are considered legal parents of their child.

-Now that same-sex marriage is legal in Massachusetts and California, same-sex parents should be considered legal parents of the child from the time of the child's birth, like heterosexual married couples.
-The same is theoretically true in Connecticut, Vermont, New Hampshire, New Jersey, Oregon, and Washington, D.C., which grant legal parent status to partners of birth parents when a child is born during a domestic partnership or civil union.
+Now that same-sex marriage is legal in California, Connecticut, Delaware, District of Columbia, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Vermont, and Washington, married same-sex parents in these states should be considered legal parents of their child from the time of the child's birth, like heterosexual married couples.
+The same is theoretically true in New Jersey, Oregon and the District of Columbia, which grant legal parent status to partners of birth parents when a child is born during a domestic partnership or civil union.

-However, attorneys in California and Massachusetts (and in other states that recognize same-sex relationships) continue to recommend that same-sex partners complete stepparent adoptions on behalf of the nonbiological parent.
+However, attorneys in states that recognize same-sex relationships continue to recommend that same-sex partners complete stepparent adoptions on behalf of the nonbiological parent.
 The adoption serves as extra protection if the parties travel to a state that doesn't recognize same-sex relationships, and also means that the federal government should recognize the parent-child relationship for purposes of Social Security and other federal benefits.

 For same-sex couples in other states, both parents are not automatically considered legal parents.
 The second parent is not a legal parent and has few, if any, legal rights with regard to the child, unless a second parent or stepparent adoption has been completed.